PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 You can find all the code for this chapter [here](https://github.com/PeppyDays/learn-rust-with-tests/tree/main/examples/maps).

-In [Arrays and Slices](./arrays_and_slices.md), you saw how to store values in order.
-Now, we will look at a way to store items by a key and look them up quickly.
+In [Arrays and Slices](./arrays_and_slices.md), you learned to store values in ordered sequences.
+Now we'll explore storing items by key for efficient lookup.

 ## The First Requirement: Dictionary Search

-Maps allow you to store items in a manner similar to a dictionary.
-You can think of the key as the word and the value as the definition.
-And what better way is there to learn about Maps than to build our own dictionary?
+Maps store items like a dictionary - think of keys as words and values as definitions.
+What better way to learn maps than building our own dictionary?

-First, assuming we already have some words with their definitions in the dictionary, if we search for a word, it should return the definition of it.
+First, assuming we have words with definitions in our dictionary, searching for a word should return its corresponding definition.

 ### Write the Test First